Creeds and Confessions

 Creeds and confessions are more than simply doctrinal statements.
 They are not inspired and are therefore not on the same level as the Bible.
 Nevertheless, they are powerful summaries of the truth contained in the Bible.
 They also represent the historic Christian faith and are a product of the work Holy Spirit through the Church.
 Thus, although they not on a par with scripture and could theoretically be changed, they deserve great respect.
 In Reformed churches, creeds fall into two categories: the ecumenical creeds of the early church and the Three Forms of Unity.

 The ecumenical creeds are basic doctrinal statements outlining the beliefs of the church.
 Several of them were written in response to doctrinal errors concerning the person and natures of Jesus Christ.
-These creeds are officially or unofficially held in common by the Roman Catholic church and many Protestant denominations, including Reformed churches.
+These creeds are officially or unofficially held in common by most Christian churches, including Reformed churches.